Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: Related Work

 \textbf{Data Selection/Pruning} reduces the training data without significantly affecting performance.
-Classic data selection often calculates a scalar utility score for each sample based on predefined criteria~\cite{compactness, diversity, forgetfulness} and filters the samples based on scores.
-Some data pruning methods also consider the interaction between samples. \cite{generalization} proposes examining generalization influence to reduce training data, which aims to identify the smallest subset to satisfy the expected generalization ability.
-In comparison, data distillation~\cite{DD} and data condensation~\cite{DC} synthesize new and smaller data.
-The performance of data distillation with the same images per class (IPC) significantly outperforms data pruning.
+Classic data selection often calculates a scalar utility score for each sample based on predefined criteria~\cite{compactness, diversity, forgetfulness} and filters samples based on scores.
+Some data pruning methods also consider the interaction between samples.
+For example, \cite{generalization} examines generalization influence to reduce training data, which aims to identify the smallest subset to satisfy the expected generalization ability.
+In comparison, data distillation~\cite{DD} synthesizes new and smaller data, and significantly outperforms data pruning with the same data storage.